deesto/bnl-sdcc-st-group/README.md

 - CVMFS: Stratum One operations still flagged with slowness by WLCG during intensive weekend operations (25 Aug, 17 hours to complete a snapshot on the unpacked repo), still needs attention & possible reconfiguration
 - CVMFS: changes to EL7 Puppet code, write nodes, Stratum Zero to create new Belle II repo for local computing team to test and publish new software versions
   - Plans to port changes and fixes to EL8+ repos next week
-- CVMFS: more extensive debigging and fixing of clients on ATLAS WNs throughout the week.
+- CVMFS: more extensive debugging and fixing of clients on ATLAS WNs throughout the week.
 Plans to roll out new .5 minor version upgrade next week.
   - Addition of memory (+64G memory and guaranteed) to RHEV VM did not help
 - sPHENIX: investigation of shift schedule web site and changes [requested by experiment](https://rt.racf.bnl.gov/rt/Ticket/Display.html?id=37160).
 Eventually implemented by Dmitry (no details given).
 - SDCC User Services: discussions on web authentication, Matomo visitor stat collection issues with Belle II site, PrivacyIdea issues and fixes